-- Insurance, Service Tax, Cess, Goods and Services Tax and other material statutory dues, as applicable, with the appropriate authorities. - (b) As per the information and explanations given to us and the records of the company examined by us, there are no dues of Goods and Service Tax and Income Tax, which have not been deposited with the appropriate authorities on account of any dispute. - (viii) According to the information and explanations given to us and the records of the company examined by us, the Company has not defaulted in repayment of loans or borrowings to any financial institution or bank or Government or dues to debenture holders. - (ix) The Company has not raised moneys by way of initial public offer or further public offer or term loans.
-Therefore, the provisions of Clause 3(ix) of the said Order are not applicable to the Company. - (x) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such case by the Management. - (xi) In our opinion and according to information and explanation given to us, the Company has paid/provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 read with Schedule V to the Companies Act, 2013. - (xii) As the Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it, the provisions of Clause 3(xii) of the Order are not applicable to the Company - (xiii) As per the information and explanations given to us and the records of the company examined by us, the Company has entered into transactions with related parties in compliance with the provisions of Section 188 of the Act.
-The details of such related party transactions have been disclosed in the financial statements as required under Indian Accounting Standard (Ind AS) 24, Related Party Disclosures specified under Section 133 of the Act.
-The provisions of Section 177 of the Act is not applicable to the company. - (xiv) As per the information and explanations given to us and the records of the company examined by us, the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures.
+- (b) As per the information and explanations given to us and the records of the company examined by us, there are no disputes currently pending in any forum as on March 31, 2022. - (viii) As per the information given to us and the records of the Company examined by us, the Company has no instances of undisclosed income in the financial year ended March 31, 2022. - (ix) According to the information and explanations given to us and the records of the Company examined by us, the Company has not availed any loan or borrowings from any financial institution or banks and/or not defaulted in repayment of loans or borrowings to any financial institution or bank or Government or dues to debenture holders.
+Thus, the provisions of Clause 3(ix) are not applicable to the Company. - (x) The Company has not raised moneys by way of initial public offer or further public offer or term loans.
+Therefore, the provisions of Clauses 3(ix) (a) and (b) of the said Order are not applicable to the Company. - (xi) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such case by the Management.
+As per the information provided to us, there were also no whistle blower complaints during the financial year.
+Therefore, the provisions of Clauses 3(xi)(a), (b) and (c) of the said Order are not applicable to the Company. - (xii) As the Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it, the provisions of Clause 3(xii) of the Order are not applicable to the Company - (xiii) As per the information and explanations given to us and the records of the company examined by us, the Company has entered into transactions with related parties in compliance with the provisions of Section 188 of the Act.
+The details of such related party transactions have been disclosed in the financial statements as required under Indian Accounting Standard (Ind AS) 24,

+Related Party Disclosures specified under Section 133 of the Act.
+The provisions of Section 177 of the Act is not applicable to the company.